rananna/back-to-the-future-timecircuits/docs/DEVELOPMENT.md

 ### Partitioning

 The project uses a custom partition scheme to allocate more space for the filesystem (`LittleFS`), which stores web assets, sound files, and configuration data.
-The partition table is defined in `partitions_custom.csv`.
+The partition table is defined in `partitions.csv`.

 ### Over-The-Air (OTA) Updates